Another week, another awareness campaign.

 Finally, you may want to check out 10 student loan questions you never thought to ask but might need to know someday.

 I also get asked many questions like this: How can I protect myself from identity theft?
 One of Debt.com’s writers had her Social Security number stolen, and she fought back — and won.
-Here’s how she defeated her ID thief.
+Here’s how to avoid becoming an identity theft victim yourself.

 This is such a huge problem that we interviewed an IBM security expert last month who had himself been a victim of identity theft.
 He got hit with what’s known as medical ID theft.
 Here’s how to prevent the most sickening ID theft out there.